rust-stuco/lectures/week5/slides.md

 ```

 * Defaults for both `i32` and `f32` is `0`
-* We probably don't always want this
+* We don't always want this behaviour

 ---